Loss of the Kink Salient: Analysis

 The Germans captured an area of 600 by 400 yd and the historians of Bavarian Infantry Regiment 18 wrote that the attack went according to plan.
 Misdirected British artillery-fire, which remained on the German front line all night, left the attackers to consolidate their gains undisturbed.
 British infantry were said to have recovered quickly from the surprise and counter-attacked using hand grenades all night.
 The counter-attack on 14 May, was described by the British official historian, James Edmonds, as breaking down under German machine-gun fire.

 Casualties

-The 15th (Scottish) Division had 935 casualties from 11–15 May of which the Germans claimed to have taken 135 prisoners.
+The 15th (Scottish) Division had 935 casualties from 11 to15 May of which the Germans claimed to have taken 135 prisoners.
 The 13th Royal Scots lost 242 men, 152 of whom were listed as missing and believed to have been buried by German artillery-fire.
 The 170th Tunnelling Company RE lost 61 men.
-(Note: In 1926, Stewart and Buchan, the 15th (Scottish) Division historians, recorded 493 casualties, plus the 61 men of the tunnelling company.)
-The II Battalion, Infantry Regiment 18 had 71 casualties, most lost on 12 May.
+(In 1926, Stewart and Buchan, the 15th (Scottish) Division historians, recorded 493 casualties, plus the 61 men of the tunnelling company.)
+The II Battalion, Infantry Regiment 18 suffered 71 casualties, most lost on 12 May.
 Casualties in I Battalion, Infantry Regiment 23 are not known.